 Get permission.
 Before visiting any of the indigenous community eco-lodges, you need to have permission.
 Your tour operator should take care of this.
 Once there, remember to ask about and adhere to the village’s code of conduct.

 Stay on course.
-When hiking and exploring our wilderness areas, always listen to your guide’s instructions and follow the rules when visiting our parks and protected areas.
-Going “off the beaten path” means an increased risk in encountering poisonous plants, dangerous animals and accidentally distressing animals and bird life.
+When hiking and exploring our wilderness areas, always follow your guide’s instructions and the rules when visiting our parks and protected areas.
+Going “off the beaten path” means an increased risk of encountering poisonous plants and dangerous animals and accidentally distressing animals and bird life.

 Avoid single-use plastic.
-It’s relatively easy to avoid the use of single-use plastic bags, bottles and containers if you plan ahead.
-The marine life of Guyana, particularly the sea turtles, are greatly affected by plastic waste.
-When possible, use reusable bags, water bottles and food containers.
+It’s relatively easy to avoid using single-use plastic bags, bottles, and containers if you plan ahead.
+The marine life of Guyana, particularly the sea turtles, is greatly affected by plastic waste.
+When possible, use reusable bags, water bottles, and food containers.
 Eco-lodges encourage this practice through the use of water stations.

 Try Slow Travel.
-For cycle lovers, the Backyard Cafe in Georgetown recently implemented a bicycle rental service.
+The Backyard Cafe in Georgetown implemented a bicycle rental service for cycle lovers.
 Or consider walking to and from your destination.
-Self-propelled travel keeps you fit, cuts costs and can enrich your experience with opportunities to interact with locals.
+Self-propelled travel keeps you fit, cuts costs, and enriches your experience with opportunities to interact with locals.

 Practice water and energy conservation.
-Reduce your water and energy consumption in your hotel room or lodge as you would in your home.
+Reduce your water and energy consumption in your hotel room or lodge as you would at home.
 Turn off air conditioners, water and lights, unplug appliances when not in use.
 Also, avoid having your linens and towels laundered when not necessary.

-Following these and other simple steps (check out our Visitor Guidelines for Sustainable Travel for more ideas) can help ensure your visit has a positive impact on Guyana, the local people you meet and the places you visit.
+Following these and other simple steps can help ensure your visit has a positive impact on Guyana, the local people you meet and the places you visit.